MiguelAlho/LearningChallenge2018/PITCHME.md

 * TDD /BDD
 * CI / CD pipelines
-* GIT + flows
+* GIT
 * Shell language
 * Runbooks

 Note:
-BAseline stuff for devops - choose one of these if they are not a part of your toolbelt yet.
+Baseline stuff for devops - choose one of these if they are not a part of your toolbelt yet.
 They are foundational

 ---